 There are molds that have both cooling and heating systems.The cooling system is needed for production in cold areas or for large molds.
 The heating system must be preheated beforehand for smooth mold operation.

 When the temperature of the mold reaches the molding demand, the heating system can be turned off.

-In injection molding, the temperature of the mold directly affects the filling, solidifying, the quality, and the cycle of the mold.
+A mold’s temperature directly affects the flow, solidification, quality, the cycle, and the cycle of the casting.

 The mold temperature should be controlled between 80 and 120 °C. For this purpose, a heating system should be installed.

 In addition, the cooling process of crystalline plastics (such as PE, PP, POM, PA, PET, etc.) and amorphous plastics (such as PS, HIPS, PVC, PMMA, PC, ABS, polysulfide, etc.) are different.